 I study policy and management of innovation in clean energy technology.
 My goals are to make science more effective and to make society more sustainable.

-I am currently a Senior Research Fellow and Executive Director of the Energy Transition Institute at University of Massachusetts Amherst.
+I am currently the Executive Director of the Energy Transition Institute and a Research Assistant Professor in Environmental Conservation at UMass Amherst.
 I have a Ph.D. in Chemistry from UC Berkeley.

 The world urgently needs low-carbon energy solutions to minimize the disastrous effects of a changing climate.
 These solutions must be developed and deployed without delay, to provide energy access to a growing population while also protecting the future of the planet.
 Through my research, I aim to accelerate energy innovation and help game-changing ideas find their way out of the lab and into the marketplace.